vermasrijan/Google_Translate_API_Python/README.md

 4. If you get HTTP 5xx error or errors like #6, it’s probably because Google has banned your client IP address.<br/>

 ## Acknowledgements
+A big Thank you to the whole team of [Messy Fractals](https://messyfractals.wordpress.com/), especially [Dhanya P](https://www.linkedin.com/in/dhanyap/?originalSubdomain=in) and [Arvind Sivdas](https://www.linkedin.com/in/arvindsivdas/?originalSubdomain=in) for letting me work under them and helping me get started with NLP !